Skip to content

 DDEV Add-on

 The DDEV add-on installs the Decodie UI as a daemon inside your DDEV web container and routes it to https://decodie.<project>.ddev.site.
-It also installs the Claude Code skill commands.

 Terminal window